Last update: 4/2020

 Mobile phoneMobile phone may be a good idea as a kind of insurance in case of breakdown, accident or other problems.
-Price range of ''air time'' is huge and should be checked close to travel date.
+Price range of ''air time'' or ''packages'' is huge and should be checked close to travel date.
 Avoid usage while driving.
 In some cases cell-phones are cheaper to use than coin (or credit-card) operated public phones or hotel phones!
 Check also coverage in your destination.
 There may be no service in rural areas.

 It is advisable to prepare in the phone's memory a list of taxi and breakdown service phone numbers.
 Some taxi companies keep the caller on-line so much time that the call costs more than the taxi ride.
 Check your exact location (street, building name/number) before calling them.

 Please feel free to contact me at: .

 Usefull information will be included in future versions.

 - The author has no commercial interest in any of the mentioned companies.
 Their names / links are given only as illustration and service to potential customers.

 - Some companies may have discontinued or changed services.
 The author takes no responsibility for consequences of such changes.

 - The author takes no responsibility for any mis-haps occuring while using the above-mentioned services.